 The HTTP protocol has been through several changes from its inception.
 The protocol started in its most simplified form returning only HTML pages.
 In 1991, the first document version HTTP/0.9 was released.
 In 1992, HTTP/1.0 was released with the ability to transmit different file types like CSS documents, videos, scripts and images.
 1995 saw the release of HTTP/1.1, which introduced the ability to reuse established connections for subsequent requests, among a host of other features.
 Further improvements made to HTTP/1.1 in 1999 resulted in what we mostly see today.
 The evolution of HTTP doesn't stop there though.
 HTTP/2 is fast gaining traction, and the latest version, HTTP/3, is currently in development.

 The Internet consists of millions of interconnected networks that allow all sorts of computers and devices to communicate with each other.
 By convention, all devices that participate in a network are provided unique labels.
-The general term for this type of label is an Internet Protocol Address or IP Address and is similar to a computer's phone number on the Internet.
+The general term for this type of label is an IP Address (Internet Protocol Address).
+An IP address is like a computer's phone number on the Internet.
 Port numbers add more detail about how to communicate (think of company phone extensions).
 IP Addresses are represented as:

 When a port number is needed, the address is specified as:

 1234.
 An IP Address acts as the identifier for a device or server, which can contain hundreds or thousands of ports, each used for a different communication purpose to that device or server.